Rinchu93/cgal/Guidelines/Source_code_management/Quick-Start.md

   remotes/cgal-public-dev/hooks-on-server
   remotes/cgal-public-dev/gsoc2013-XXXX-student

-#Starting to work on such a branch works as for branches on "cgal-dev" - see the guidelines, and replace "cgal-dev" with "cgal-public-dev" - or add "cgal-public-dev" to pushes
+#Starting to work on such a branch works as for branches on "cgal-public-dev" - see the guidelines
-  git push cgal-public-dev gsoc2013-XXXX-student
+  git push cgal-public-dev gsoc2017-XXXX-student

-#If you want to push a branch from gsoc to the main repository, use
-  git push cgal-dev gsoc2013-XXXX-student
 ```

 ## Status